ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 The plot task has one associated plot unit, and multiple trace units to plot.
-The task scheduler maintains two queues for trace units: a queue of units ready to trace, and a queue of units that must be plottd before they can be re-used.
+The task scheduler maintains two queues for trace units: a queue of units ready to trace, and a queue of units that must be plotted before they can be re-used.
 When a trace task is completed, the corresponding unit is put in the ‘done’ queue, waiting to be plotted.
 When a plot task is completed, all corresponding trace units are put in the ‘available’ queue again.
 There is also a queue of plot units,